ljsuderman7/WaterTracker/README.md

 # What I Learned
 - How to use notifications
-- Implement WorkManagers in a meaningful way
+- Implement WorkManagers to schedule notifications